-- Assignments must be turned in on time (I recommend submitting before the due date-if you try to submit assignments at the last minute, you risk difficulties or missing the deadline). - Please note that all due dates are times based in Gainesville, Florida, which is Eastern Standard Time- EST!
-Please keep this in mind if you are out of state or in another time zone. - Failure to submit assignments properly on Canvas will result in a zero for the assignment. - Please double check that your items are submitted because this is not a valid excuse for not turning in assignments on time. - Having no internet or Wi-Fi, or computer access is not a valid excuse.
-Waiting to the last minute and missing a deadline due to technical issues is also not a valid excuse. - Be advised that Canvas can go down for upgrades and maintenance, so don't get caught in a bind - plan ahead and work ahead of schedule.
+- Assignments must be turned in on time (I recommend going back to check that the assignment submitted and/or taking a screen shot of the submit page, in case you encounter an error later to show that the assignment did submit at one point.) - Please note that all due dates are times based in Gainesville, Florida, which is Eastern Standard Time- EST!
+Be sure to keep this in mind if you are out of state or in another time zone. - Failure to submit assignments properly on Canvas will result in a zero for the assignment. - Please double check that your items are submitted because this is not a valid excuse for not turning in assignments on time. - Having no internet or Wi-Fi, or computer access is not a valid excuse.
+Waiting until the last minute and missing a deadline due to technical issues is also not a valid excuse.